 Such is the popularity of the Buderim Lions Walk to School Program, there are now hundreds of primary school children enjoying a morning walk to school , taking the weight off our road systems, parents and the neighbourhoods around our school.
 The road safety benefits are enormous.

-A brief description of the programme is set out below.
 Parents requiring more information can contact their local school.
 Any persons willing to assist or sponsor should contact Buderim Lions in the “contact us” section of this web-site.

 What are the Walks?